LamiaaElOuatili/The-Artificial-Pancreas-with-The-Bergman-model-and-The-extended-Kalman-filter/README.md

 # The-Artificial-Pancreas-with-The-Bergman-model-and-The-extended-Kalman-filter
 The project aimed to comprehensively analyze the components and functioning of the artificial pancreas, a vital device for managing diabetes.
+To achieve this goal, I simulated the GLUCOSE-INSULIN DYNAMICS using the Bergman model with the Python programming language.
+Through the simulation, I was able to obtain insights into the strengths and limitations of the artificial pancreas.
+One key observation was that the device could benefit from improved accuracy and precision.
+To address this, I explored the use of the Extended Kalman filter to refine the artificial pancreas's performance.